 The Pursuit of Happyness is an American Drama film based on the true story of an entrepreneur named Chris Gardner.
 One of the highly inspirational movies, it is one filled with hope and determination, which makes the film worth repeated viewings.

 This movie teaches us Gratitude!
-Some of us are lucky to go to school but never value their education and take it for granted.
+Some of us are lucky to go to school but never value our education and take it for granted.
 Meanwhile, there are kids in remote areas that are trying their best to make their dreams come true no matter the situation.
-There are many of us who make excuses for not acquiring the concepts they have to grasp in school because of family problems or something else.
+There are many of us who make excuses for not acquiring the concepts we have to grasp in school because of family problems or something else.

 Both emotionally and romantically rich.
 At some points even gut-wrenching, it will make you love, it will make you cry.
 The movie is about two young cancer patients (teenagers), who fall in love.
 Fate has got a twisted game plan, flipping the book upside down.